marcuscrodriguez/mpt-etf-allocation/readme.md

 # Modern Portfolio Theory - ETF Asset Allocation

 This project implements a Modern Portfolio Theory (MPT) application using Python and Streamlit.
 The application allows users to visualize the efficient frontier, explore ETF allocations, and optimize portfolios based on Sharpe ratios.
+Portfolio Stress Testing Monte Carlo Simulation.

 ## Features
 - **Efficient Frontier Visualization**: See the trade-off between risk and return for different portfolios.